pl-share/MPSN/README.md

 - Download model from the following [link](https://drive.google.com/drive/folders/14M5tHUYqraaNP2GmxDYGED4ja91pSR2J?usp=sharing).
 - Store the head detection model in checkpoints/output/ folder.
-- if you want to eval other model,you should modify head_backbone.py
+- if you want to eval other model,you should modify head_backbone.py simultaneously

 ```python
         addnet = right_res()  #line 59